leelemus/park-map-app/README.md

         - Each individual direction can be clicked on to display it's position on the map

-There are also two buttons, a locate and restart button:
+There are also two buttons, a locate and reset button:

     - Locate - initiates a geolocation call and displays the device's current location
-    - Restart - this button appears after you submit your initial request.
+    - Reset - this button appears after you submit your initial request.
 Clicking it restarts the app.